Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/25998229039383)

 7． We will present you with a video demonstrating how to utilize the product.
-Should you have any inquiries, kindly log into the SwitchBot app, go to your profile, select "Help&Feedback", and click on "Feedback".

 [Embedded Content](//www.youtube-nocookie.com/embed/DyehwIUcb0A)